Illia-droid/illia-chernyk-exam-2024/README.md

     b.
 Transfer styles from sass to scss
     c.
 Use $breakpoints, use mixins

 15. Layout How It Works page
+    * Use dangerouslySetInnerHTML for rendering data;